stac-utils/pgstac/README.md

  - PGPASSWORD

 ## Making Changes to SQL
-All changes to SQL should only be made in the sql directory. pgstac.sql in the root directory dictates the order in which these files are loaded into the database.
+All changes to SQL should only be made in the sql directory.
+SQL Files will be run in alphabetical order.

 ## Adding Tests
 PGStac uses PGTap to test SQL.
 Tests can be found in tests/pgtap.sql and are run using `scripts/test`